-- However, that didn’t translate to superior consumer spending since retail sales during Q4 2015 was only up by 1.2%, which is slightly lower than Q3’s 1.5%.
+- However, that didn’t translate to superior consumer spending since retail sales during Q4 2015 were only up by 1.2%, which is slightly lower than Q3’s 1.5%.

-- Year-on-year, retail sales was only up by 5.3%, which is lower than the 5.7% growth reported during the previous quarter.
+- Year on year, retail sales were only up by 5.3%, which is lower than the 5.7% growth reported during the previous quarter.

 - Incidentally, lower retail sales would likely mean that consumer spending didn’t contribute as much to New Zealand’s Q4 2015 GDP, which will be released this coming Wednesday (March 16, 10:45 pm GMT – DST on), so mark your forex calendars,